-Snowy Hydro's operating environment for the 2008 and 2009 reporting periods was characterised by both low National Electricity Market volatility (alleviated by a small number of high-price events) and low water inflows.
-Snowy Hydro relied heavily on the gas-fired power stations and on recycling at the Tumut 3 pumping station, in both years.
+Snowy Hydro's operating environment for the 2009 reporting period was characterised by both low National Electricity Market volatility (alleviated by a small number of high-price events) and low water inflows.
+The 2010 period saw a significant increase in NEM volatility, particularly in NSW, and a moderate improvement in water inflows.
+Snowy Hydro relied heavily on the gasfired power stations and on recycling at the Tumut 3 pumping station in both years.
 The costs involved in utilising these water resource risk hedges are reflected in Direct Costs of Revenue.

-In the reporting period ending 4 July 2009, Snowy Hydro generated 3,333 GWh from gas and hydro-electric sources, and released 1,324 GL of water.
-In the previous reporting period, generation was 3,762 GWh and water releases were 1,354 GL.
+In the reporting period ended 3 July 2010, Snowy Hydro generated 3,938 GWh from gas and hydro-electric sources, and released 1,854 GL of water.
+In the previous reporting period, generation was 3,333 GWh and water releases were 1,324 GL.